 Every year ARC invites tenured CUNY faculty to apply for a fellowship with ARC.
 Similar to Distinguished Visiting Fellows, Distinguished CUNY Fellows present papers in the annual ARC seminar, participate in the GC intellectual community, and work with students in research praxis seminars on areas of common interest.
 The fellowship provides them with course releases and an office at the GC in which they can pursue their research in a collaborative context working alongside their peers and doctoral students.

 Distinguished CUNY Fellows receive three course releases per semester for a maximum of two semesters.
-Applications for Distinguished Fellowships for the 2014 – 2015 academic year are now closed.
+Apply now for a CUNY Distinguished Fellowship for the 2015 – 2016 academic year.

 Below are profiles of the 2014-2015 Distinguished CUNY Fellows: